Interview with Linda Parker, from Pendleton Woolen Mills

 Our goal as a Brand is to leave the smallest footprint possible.

 What is the most popular design or product from Pendleton – and why do you think customers favour it?
 Pendleton Blankets are known worldwide for their beauty, quality, and expressive nature.
 Our longest continuously produced blanket is the Chief Joseph blanket which first appeared in the 1920s.

 How would you describe the Pendleton customer?

 Pendleton customers are discriminating about quality, they look for the Pendleton brand as a complement to this same shared values.

 What is a typical day like at the Pendleton Mill?

-A typical day at a Pendleton Mill is focussed on ensuring the quality of our woollen textile fabrics.
-We inspect 100% of all fabrics and blankets for color, hand and appearance and technical correctness.
+A typical day at a Pendleton Mill is focused on ensuring the quality of our woollen textile fabrics.
+We inspect 100% of all fabrics and blankets for colour, hand and appearance and technical correctness.
 All of our fabric must meet the “Warranted To Be A Pendleton” standard.

-What is your favorite Pendleton design and why?
+What is your favourite Pendleton design and why?

 Pendleton celebrates the 100th anniversary of the first National Park blanket, Pendleton Glacier Stripe, created in 1916.
 That same year President Woodrow Wilson penned into law the creation of the National Park Service for the care and maintenance of all of the US National Parks.
 In tribute to these two concurring birthdays, Pendleton created a National Park Collection, part of the proceeds will be a donation to the National Park Foundation for two landmark restoration projects; one in Glacier National Park and one in Grand Canyon National Park.